 Basingwerk Abbey, Cistercian monastery ruins in Holywell, Wales.

-This site marks the starting point of the North Wales Pilgrim's Way, a historic walking route leading to Bardsey Island.
-A water mill powered by Holywell stream once supplied energy for the daily operations and milling tasks of the monastery.
+The abbey marks the starting point of the North Wales Pilgrim's Way, a historic walking route that leads all the way to Bardsey Island in the southwest.
+A water mill once stood on the site, powered by the Holywell stream, and traces of it can still be found when walking the grounds.

 The community of curious travelers